COVID-19 update January 2021: we are here for you during the current Level 5 restrictions.

-COVID-19 update: we are here for you!
-While we can't meet people face-to-face during these difficult times, we're continuing to provide our services over the phone and online - and we've added some additional services to support the local community... you'll find specific contact details on each of the different service pages on this website or just give us a call on 01 286 8266.
+While we are not able to meet people face-to-face currently, we're continuing to provide our services over the phone and online - and we've added some additional services to support the local community... you'll find specific contact details on each of the different service pages on this website or just give us a call on 01 286 8266.

 We are also part of the Wicklow Community Response Forum, set up to respond to the needs of vulnerable members of our community at this time - check out the video above to see some of our community response work in responding to local need during COVID-19.

 We wish everybody well at this difficult time – we are all in this together – we will get through this - stay safe and protect each other.

-Here are a few examples of how we have adapted our services:
+Here are a few examples of how we have adapted our services recently:

-- Our Fáilte Isteach conversational English classes for migrants have gone online via Zoom (next term September 2020)!
+- Our Fáilte Isteach conversational English classes for migrants have gone online via Zoom!

-- Our ASPIRE Well-being service is offering supports by phone and online Well-being workshops
+- Our ASPIRE Well-being service is offering supports by phone and online Well-being programmes

-- Our online Training for Work programme is offering workshops such as Manual Handling - keep an eye on our Events page.
+- Our online Training for Work programme is offering online workshops - keep an eye on our Events page.

 - Our SPECS family support project is connecting up with parents by phone and via online parenting tips and videos, is providing online parenting groups and training, and has delivered Wellbeing Packs and Children's Activity Packs to parents who are involved with the project.

 - Our SEED project is providing phone and online mentoring and training to social enterprises.

 - Networks we facilitate - such as our BAP Youth Mental Health Network and Youth Mental Health Network - are continuing to meet via Zoom so we can keep moving forward with our collaborative work in local communities.